Thank you for reading our monthly e-letters and for your kind support of the Lama Yeshe Wisdom Archive.

 We are delighted to announce that, at last, Teachings from Tibet, which contains teachings from thirteen great lamas, has been printed and will be sent to all LYWA members and benefactors in mid-September.
 If you are neither member nor benefactor but would still like a copy, please visit our online store to place an order.
 Please note that we won't be able to start shipping the book until mid-September, but you can place your order now.

-We have added many more teachings to our Web site: two teachings by His Holiness the Dalai Lama — A Survey of the Paths of Tibetan Buddhism and a commentary on Gyalwa Gyatso; a teaching by Lati Rinpoche titled Bliss and Emptiness in the Gelug Tradition; Denma Lochö Rinpoche's commentary on Lama Tsongkhapa's Three Principal Aspects of the Path (which is now posted on our companion website Teachings From Tibet;) a series of teachings by Lama Zopa Rinpoche titled Practicing the Good Heart and another talk by Rinpoche titled Great Compassion and His Holiness the Dalai Lama.
+We have added many more teachings to our Web site: two teachings by His Holiness the Dalai Lama — A Survey of the Paths of Tibetan Buddhism and a commentary on Gyalwa Gyatso; a teaching by Lati Rinpoche titled Bliss and Emptiness in the Gelug Tradition (which is now posted on our companion website Teachings From Tibet); Denma Lochö Rinpoche's commentary on Lama Tsongkhapa's Three Principal Aspects of the Path (also now posted on Teachings From Tibet;) a series of teachings by Lama Zopa Rinpoche titled Practicing the Good Heart and another talk by Rinpoche titled Great Compassion and His Holiness the Dalai Lama.

 In the meantime, here, we’ve got a great September coming up.
 Your devoted and intrepid LYWA team—Wendy, Jen, Sonal and me—is driving down to Virginia for Lama Zopa Rinpoche’s visit to Guhyasamaja Center.
 Then Wendy and I are going to His Holiness the Dalai Lama’s teachings in Tucson (www.arizonateachings.org) and New York (www.avalokiteshvara2005.org).
 It is only through the kindness of our gurus and all sentient beings that we have these opportunities and we do our best to repay it all.
 I hope to be able to offer you news of these events in our next e-letter.